MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/general/pricing.md

 # Pricing

-Mobile Center is free to use during the preview.
-The following limitations apply in the preview period:
+The Mobile Center is free to use while we are in the current “preview” period.
+We aren’t quite ready to announce pricing yet, but you can be sure that our pricing will be competitive.
+We’ll also have an ongoing level of free Mobile Center services to support lower-scale apps.

+During the preview period we have to set a few usage limits as we get everything working just how you’d expect:

 #### Build
 * 1 concurrent build per account